We've prepared a list of frequently asked questions to help you.

 If you don’t find the answer to your question here, please don’t hesitate to contact us, or schedule and appointment.

-What is a Home Performance Energy Audit?
+What is a Building Performance Energy Audit?

-The Home Performance Energy Audit is the first step toward improving your home’s energy efficiency and reducing energy bills.
-During this comprehensive energy audit, the BPI certified analysis tests and evaluates the home using advanced diagnostic equipment and building science principles to determine which areas would benefit from energy efficiency and health and safety-related improvements.
+The Building Performance Energy Audit is the first step toward improving your home’s energy efficiency and reducing energy bills.
+During this comprehensive energy audit, the BPI certified analysis tests and evaluates the building using advanced diagnostic equipment and building science principles to determine which areas would benefit from energy efficiency and health and safety-related improvements.
 Features to be tested include but are not limited to heating and cooling equipment, insulation levels, air infiltration, appliances and lighting.

 Why should I consider upgrading my home’s energy efficiency over other types of home improvements?

-Energy efficiency upgrades will improve the comfort of your home while making sure the occupants are living in a safe environment—thereby protecting your most important investment, your home, and its treasured occupants, your family.
+Energy efficiency upgrades will improve the comfort of your building/home while making sure the occupants are living in a safe environment—thereby protecting your most important investment, your home, and its treasured occupants, your family.
 As a result of the improvements, you will reduce your energy usage every month and live in comfortable, safe and efficient home.

 For which rebate program year am I eligible to receive payment for my home improvements?